qiank10/starter-academic/content/publication/nsdi21aircode/index.md

 ---
-title: Robust Multimodal Vehicle Detection in Foggy Weather using Complementary Lidar and Radar Signals
+title: AIRCODE&#58; Hidden Screen-Camera Communication on an Invisible and Inaudible Dual Channel

 authors:
 - Kun Qian